felipefialho/coding-style/README.md

     display inline-block
 ```

-Do not use semi-colons, commas or braces
+Do not use semi-colons, commas or brackets

 ```css
 // Good